-You can purchase before and after care as part of camp registration.
+You can purchase before and after care as part of camp registration (opening soon!)

 Young Astronaut Training Camp

-Budding astronauts will go on a simulated space mission, build and launch rockets, make their own spacesuits, robots, and more.
+Budding astronauts will go on simulated space missions, build and launch rockets, create their own spacesuits, make robots, and more.

 Astronaut Training Camp

-These astronauts in training will prepare for their space travels by building and inhabiting a lifesize lunar colony, designing and launching rockets, making robots, and taking part in simulated space missions.
+Astronauts in training will prepare for their space travels by building and inhabiting a life-size lunar colony, designing and launching rockets, making robots, and taking part in simulated space missions.